vladislav77777/S25-core-course-labs/app_javascript/README.md

 - Displays the countdown in a clean and readable format.
 - Alerts when the timer reaches zero.
 - Reset functionality to clear the countdown.
+- `/visits` endpoint counter, which save number of visits in the visits.txt, and also docker-compose.yml contains volume `js_app_visits_data` added to store visits file

 ## Frameworks and Technologies